pedrovazquezax/RoadToWWDC/_posts/2020-02-19-playgrounds.md

 Congratulations!
 Now you're starting your Swift Programming way.

 ## A golden ending
 To finish this introduction we're going to display a view on Playgrounds.
-Create a new blank playground and tap to star code writting.
+Create a new blank playground and tap to start code writting.
 Write this lines:

 ```
 import UIKit